 What counts as equipment?

-“Equipment” can mean all sorts of things depending on your business.
+“Equipment” can mean different things depending on your business.
 If you’re a photographer, it might be lenses, tripods and editing software.
 If you’re a builder, it could be drills, saws and safety gear.
 For a freelancer, it might just be a laptop and a desk.

-The key thing is whether the item is used for your work and not just personally.
+The key question is whether the item is used for your work or for personal use.
 That’s what HMRC cares about.

 - Laptops, desktops and tablets